 Assist in trail maintenance and invasive plant removal at a 150 acre nature facility.
 There are no special skills required except care and concern for our natural surroundings.
 Help to improve the trail system and restore an old growth woodland.

-Work in a beautiful setting within Ramapo Mountain State Forest to help restore native habitat. you’ll be removing an invasive shrub that has taken over a section of the park and planting a variety of tree seedlings provided by the NJ Tree Foundation to help restore the forest in that area.
+Work in a beautiful setting within Ramapo Mountain State Forest to help restore native habitat.
+You’ll be removing an invasive shrub that has taken over a section of the park and planting a variety of tree seedlings to help restore the forest in that area.
 No experience necessary.

 Work a day in the organic community garden!
 The Garden provides the mostly migrant, low-income population of Bridgeton with access to healthy organic produce.
 The day could consist of greenhouse tasks, seed planting, working the compost pile, and cleaning plant beds.
 No experience is necessary.

 Trees are a crucial part of Newark’s infrastructure.
 Trees reduce temperatures in summer months, remove pollutants out of the air we breathe and store storm-water during wet weather events.
 Trees improve the quality of life for the city’s residents.
 This project involves working in groups of 3 – 4 to take inventory of the trees in the South Ward.
 Volunteers will gather information about the trees including the diameter, condition, species and information about the surroundings.
 (This is a GREAT large group project!)

 Come work at an urban environmental center or on an urban farm.
 Volunteers could be planting, harvesting, weeding, moving mulch, building raised beds or more.
 This is a great opportunity to learn more about urban gardening and explore a part of Newark not everyone is familiar with.

 Volunteers are needed to help turn the soil and prepare it for spring planting.
 This young organic garden features native plants with a special focus on attracting pollinators.